 - Encourage employees to take on challenges that stretch them and help them grow.

 - Don’t undermine people’s efforts or ideas by saying things like “good try” or “that will never work.”
 Instead, encourage them to think about how they can change their approach or pivot in order to succeed next time.

 - Value effort over ability and use feedback to offer support rather than criticism.

 - Recognize that everyone has different strengths and weaknesses, and be careful not to put too much pressure on people who aren’t good at something – especially if you’re not good at it either!

 Wasatch CPA – Helping Businesses and Individuals Thrive

 Everything we have just listed are key ingredients to better growth, happier culture, and new competitive advantages.
 And such critical outcomes are highly sought after by the best business owners, and the CFOs that work for them.
 That’s why we like to help you get there.
 We offer tax, CFO services and more to help get you moving in the right direction.

 If a happier culture that brings better results could help your business, perhaps it’s time we talk.
-We are located in Utah, but we serve clients across the nation.
-So don’t hesitate, give us a call today and let’s discuss how we can help!
+We are located in Spanish Fork, Utah, but we serve clients across the nation.
+So don’t hesitate, give us a call today, or book with us here and let’s discuss how we can help!